parhamoyan/PicoSoft-Project/README.md

 - [Pyside6 doc](https://doc.qt.io/qtforpython/)

 ## Attention !
 This is not a commercial project.
-You are free to use it only in your none-commercial projects.
+You are free to use it only in your non-commercial projects.
 There are 2 problems and i'm working on.
 I have to implement a custom QLineEdit and also, the calendar is not responsive.
 Now i'm busy.
 I will fix it in 2 3 days.